xpepper/tracco/README.md

   tracker_username
 ```

-2. passing into the constructor a hash containing the auth values
+Passing into the constructor a hash containing the auth values:

 ```ruby
 tracker = TrelloTracker.new(